Lee Woon-jae: Style of play

-Nicknamed the "Spider Hands" in South Korea, Lee is regarded as one of the greatest Asian goalkeepers of all time.
-He didn't have good height and rapid pace, but showed great judgments and the harmonies with defenders.
-He was noted for his predictive ability and this made him strong on the penalty shoot-out.
+Nicknamed the "Spider Hands" in South Korea, Lee did not have good height and rapid pace, but showed great leadership, judgments and harmonies with defenders.
+He was noted for his predictive ability, which made him strong on penalty shoot-outs.
 In shoot-outs of his K League career, he won 92% of matches (11 out of 12) and saved 45% of shots (26 out of 58).

+Coaching career

+In 2025, he was appointed as the goalkeeping coach of the Vietnam national team.

+Lee's strength was continuously shown when coaching Vietnam national teams.
+He signalled to goalkeeper Cao Văn Bình to dive in directions he predicted, leading the player to defeat South Korea in a penalty shoot-out of the 2026 AFC U-23 Asian Cup.